ctripcorp/SQLlin/sqllin-dsl/doc/getting-start.md

 }
 ```

-> Note: If you want to add dependiences of SQLlin into your Kotlin/Native exectable program project, sometimes you need to add the `linkerOpts`
+> Note: If you want to add dependencies of SQLlin into your Kotlin/Native executable program projects, sometimes you need to add the `linkerOpts`
 > of SQLite into your `build.gradle.kts` correctly.
 You can refer to [issue #48](https://github.com/ctripcorp/SQLlin/issues/48) to get more information.

 ## Creating the Database